-As if you needed an excuse for making fried chicken, National Fried Chicken Day (July 6th) is a holiday worth celebrating.
-Check out these recipes for fried chicken that will make your mouth water and are a perfect dish to serve for a simple summer supper with a salad or cole slaw.
+You never need an excuse for making fried chicken.
+Check out these recipes that will make your mouth water and are a perfect dish to serve for a simple fall supper with a salad or cole slaw.
 Cold leftovers the next day will also be a welcome surprise.
 Most of the recipes involve brining, then coating the chicken in a liquid mixture (egg, buttermilk, even yogurt), and then dredging the chicken in a spiced flour combination to create crispiness.
 Follow the instructions and you can’t go wrong.

 1. Edna’s Fried Chicken

 In this recipe (made famous by Scott Peacock), spicy pieces of fried chicken cooked up in a cast iron skillet are crispy and decadent.
 Use Cajun seasoning (such as Slap Yo’ Mama) and don’t skimp on the oil.
 Get the recipe here.

 The chicken brine is what differentiates this moist fried chicken – start with a gallon of water and add lemons, thyme, parsley, garlic, honey, pepper and salt.
 Be sure to brine for at least 10-12 hours for the best results.
 Get the recipe here.